Abaxial – On the side that is away from the axis or central line, usually on the underside of the explant – See here.

 2. A pressure cooker used to sterilize growth medium and instruments for tissue culture work.

-Auxin – A group of plant growth regulators (natural or synthetic) which stimulate cell division, enlargement, apical dominance, root initiation, and flowering.
+Auxin – A group of plant growth regulators (natural or synthetic) that stimulate cell division, enlargement, apical dominance, root initiation, and flowering.

 Axillary bud – when located in the axil of a leaf (lateral is equivalent but some adventitious buds may be lateral too)

 Bleach – A fluid, powder or other whitening (bleaching) or cleaning agent, usually with free chlorine ions.
-Commercial bleach contains calcium hypochlorite or sodium hypochlorite, and is a common disinfectant used for cleaning working surfaces, tools and plant materials in plant tissue culture and grafting.
+Commercial bleach contains calcium hypochlorite or sodium hypochlorite and is a common disinfectant used for cleaning work surfaces, tools, and plant materials in plant tissue culture and grafting.